How to Access Twitter in China (Updated June 2021)

 For a whole generation of Chinese citizens, Twitter is just a myth, a figment of their imaginations like an imaginary best friend.
 Maybe they’ve heard about it from a friend traveling abroad, maybe even seen in it a movie that sneaks past China’s rigorous censorship standards.

-With smart use of the Internet and by employing a specific type of application known as a Virtual Private Network (VPN), you can circumvent China’s on Twitter and tweet to your heart’s content.
-To find out how, just keep reading.
+With smart use of the Internet and by employing a specific type of application known as a Virtual Private Network (VPN), you can safely access your Twitter account in China.

 Twitter’s Censorship History

 Iran was the first country to ban Twitter outright, doing so for fear of organized protests following the results of hat country’s presidential election.
 Other than for a brief period in 2013, Iran has banned Twitter continuously.